agalliasthe/StatMechThermo/README.md

 List of variables:

 parameters:

 --rmax = Maximum radius of a body.
 If random radius is assigned, the radius can be anywhere from rmax/2 to rmax.
 Random radii can be assigned by uncommenting the r0 = Math.random() line in the initialization do-loops.

 --req = Lennard-Jones equilibrium radius.
 For now all bodies have same r_eq.
 Working on generalizing this.

 --epsilon = Lennard-Jones depth of potential well at req.

 --rcut = LJ forces include bodies that are within this distance.
 All other bodies are considered non-interacting.
 Shouldn't be more than half the length of the box.

 --xmax = length of the box in the x-dimension.
 The algorithm assumes the center of the box is (0,0), so the total length of the box is 2 * xmax.

 --ymax = length of the box in the y-dimension.
 The algorithm assumes the center of the box is (0,0), so the total height of the box is 2 * ymax.

 --temp = Temperature.
 Velocities are pulled from a normal distribution centered around this value.

 --tempmin/tempmax = Minimum and maximum values for the temperature.
 These have little impact on anything except for assigning the temperature.
 In actuality, velocities can go above or below these values.
 They just seemed to be appropriate limits to make the colors make sense.

 --dt = Timestep

 --periodicbc = Periodic boundary conditions are on if this is set to 1.
 They are off if it is set to 0.
 (This is not fully implemented yet... for now pbc are always on)

 --initialspace = Initial spacing for the bodies when they are put in the box.
 Make sure it is big enough.
 It will wig out if it is too small given the req or rmax.

 --ndata = number of time steps included in the data.
 In the plots that track a quantity in time, the flot plot splices the initial value to maintain a total length of ndata.
 In this histogram plots, the data vector is comprised of a sum of data from the last ndata time steps.

 --nframe = number of time steps between plot updates

+--nstep = number of time steps in a loop

 variables:

 --bodies1[] = vector containing the bodies.
 Each bodies is an object with keys describing the position, velocity, acceleration, mass, radius, and color.

 --data1[] = vector with ndata x 2 elements. data[0] has 0..ndata. data[1] has the actual data in it.
 Feed this to flot to plot the data in the graph.

 -------------------------------------